Tourniquet (Marilyn Manson song)

 "Tourniquet" is song by American rock band Marilyn Manson.
-It was released as the second major-label single from their second studio album Antichrist Superstar.
+It was released as the second single from their second studio album Antichrist Superstar (1996).
+It was written by frontman Marilyn Manson, co-founder Daisy Berkowitz and longtime bassist and guitarist Twiggy Ramirez.
+Like many other songs from Antichrist Superstar, the industrial rock and gothic rock song's lyrics are based on a dream Manson had.
 The image this song conveys is that of the main character in a world of sorrow and self-pity, prior to his transformation into the Little Horn.
-It was written by frontman Marilyn Manson, co-founder Daisy Berkowitz and longtime bassist and guitarist Twiggy Ramirez.
-Like many other songs from Antichrist Superstar, the song's lyrics are based on a dream Manson had.